3

 • Pick up and drop off at Chitwan bus station to the hotel by private vehicle

-• All activities are as per 2/3 day itinerary
+• All jungle activities as per the itinerary

 Excludes